 Hanshin Railway is one of major private railway companies between Umeda and Sannomiya, Motomachi in Kobe.
 And also Hanshin Railway connects Osaka-Namba station with Amagasaki.

 Sanyo Railway connects Himeji and Kobe area.
 Both Hanshin and Sanyo go through each other and both companies operate direct train service from Umeda to Himeji.
 But this is much slower than JR Special Rapid train.
-You will spend at least 30 minutes more than Special Rapid train.
+You will spend at least 30 minutes more than Special Rapid train if you move from Umeda (same location as JR Osaka station) to Himeji.

-If you stay in Namba, you can catch Hanshi Railway train at Osaka-Namba station.
+If you stay in Namba, you can catch Hanshin Railway train at Osaka-Namba station.
 The transfer at Amagasaki station is usually same platform and very easy.
 If you use Kansai Thru Pass, you can take subway Midousuji line to Umeda and transfer to Hanshin Railway at Umeda.
 In this case, you have to exit subway station and enter Hanshin Railway station.
-But the train departs from Umeda.
-It is much easier to get a seat than Amagasaki.
+Transfer at Amagasaki is much easier than changing train at Umeda.
+And the difference of trip time between Hanshin-Sanyo and JR is smaller if you start from Namba.
+As I mentioned, JR Special Rapid is much faster but you need to get Umeda by subway from Namba.
+If you take Hanshin railway, you can change trains at Amagasaki and it is transfer in the station.
+JR Special Rapid is still faster but the difference is 10 to 15 minutes.
+It is not a big issue.

-This train is “Limited Express” but you don’t need to pay any extra.
+This train is “Limited Express” but no express surcharge is required.
 This is same type of trains as Special Rapid.

 In the map above, there is Hankyu Railway between Umeda and Sannomiya.
 You can take this train by Kansai Thru Pass too.
 But any Hankyu trains do not go through Sanyo Railway line.
-So it is not convenient and not recommended.
+So it is not convenient and not recommended either.

 Sanyo-Himeji station is located at the north side of JR Himeji station.
 It is 20 minutes away from Himeji station by walk.
 Please find the detailed about Himeji station and how to access to Himeji castle at the link below: